 The tour gives you a heap of activity choices and plenty of free time so you can build the experience you want.
 For example I took a scenic flight over a glacier in Franz Josef but having been skydiving, bungy jumping and on a speed jet boat before, my Queenstown experience was much more chilled than others around me.

 On the road Wild Kiwi stops at numerous beautiful locations I’d probably otherwise have never visited.
+This is the perfect seven day itinerary for the South Island of New Zealand.

 The Southern Alps run down the South Island from the Marlborough Sounds to Fiordland.
 They’re the fastest growing mountain range in the world growing 10-15cm per year due to techtonic plate activity but this amounts to only about 0.5cm after erosion